mediafinger/mediafinger.github.io/about_me.markdown

   - accumulating existing data
   - creating a data structure optimized for query speed
   - displaying statistics to different user roles through a flexible interface
-  - challenging because of: development of the whole feature, finding a maintainable, fast solution without increasing the technical complexity of the whole project
+  - challenging because of: development of the whole feature, finding a maintainable and fast solution without increasing the technical complexity of the whole project

 ### solarisBank: ...?
-  - until now the banking regulations are the challenge, but we are working in some great services... ;-)
+  - until now the banking regulations, the fast changing infrastructure and architecture (from monolith to service based and Docker powered) are the challenges, but we are working on some great services... ;-)

 ## Links